RabeelSohail100/Python-Projects-for-Data-Science/README.md

 Use pandas , matplotlib and seaborn for interactive visualizations.
 Investigate team performance and player statistics.

+**CardioGoodFitness - Descriptive Statistics and Linear Regression**

+Conduct descriptive statistics analysis on CardioGoodFitness customer data.
+Use pandas and numpy for data manipulation and statistical calculations.
+Explore customer demographics, purchase behavior, and product preferences.
+Implement a linear regression model to predict customer fitness levels based on demographic and usage data.

 **Car Prices Linear Regression**

 Predict car prices based on features like mileage, engine power, etc.